Samsung Galaxy Note 4

-The Samsung Galaxy Note 4 is an Android smartphone developed and produced by Samsung Electronics.
+The Samsung Galaxy Note 4 is an Android phablet smartphone developed and produced by Samsung Electronics.
 It was unveiled during a Samsung press conference at IFA Berlin on 3 September 2014 and was released globally in October 2014 as successor to the Samsung Galaxy Note 3.
-Improvements include expanded stylus-related functionality, an optically stabilized rear camera, 1440p quad-HD filming on the front camera, significantly increased charging rate, revised multi-windowing, and fingerprint unlocking.
-It is the last in the Samsung Galaxy Note series with interchangeable battery.
-Its subsequent model, the Samsung Galaxy Note 5, was unveiled on 13 August 2015.
+Improvements include expanded stylus-related functionality, an optically stabilized rear camera, 1440p quad-HD filming on the front camera, significantly increased charging rate, revised multi-windowing, fingerprint unlocking, and BeiDou positioning.
+It is the last in the Galaxy Note series with an interchangeable battery, an IR blaster and infrared.
+It is also the last Note model to include microSD until the arrival of the Note 7/Note FE in 2016 and Note 8 in 2017.
+Its subsequent model, the Galaxy Note 5, was unveiled on 13 August 2015.